alfarhanzahedi/django-project-template/README.md

 ```
 ├── apps/                          <- contains all the apps for the project.
 New apps should be added to this particular package only.
 │   ├── __init__.py
-│   ├── accounts/                  <- 'accounts' app to handler new user registration and authentication (available only in template correpsonding to branch - master-extended), along with a custom user model.
+│   └── accounts/                  <- 'accounts' app with a custom user model.
-│   └── pages/                     <- 'pages' app to host all the static/general web pages such as the 'landing' page or the 'about' page (available only in template correpsonding to branch - master-extended).
 ├── manage.py
 ├── Procfile                       <- Procfile for Heroku.
 ├── project_name